MicroEJ/docs/PlatformDeveloperGuide/uiSimulation.rst

 -  ``hardwareImageDecoders.list`` [optional, default value is ""
-   (*empty*)]: Defines the available list of additional image decoders provided by the hardware.
+   (*empty*)]: Defines the available list of additional image decoders provided by the hardware (see :ref:`fp_ui_decoder`).
 Use comma (',') to specify several decoders among this list: bmp, jpg, jpeg, gif, png.
 If empty or unspecified, no image decoder is added.

 Use